 The greater Phoenix area is known as the Valley of the Sun and families could easily spend a week or more exploring everything.
-There are stunning resorts, golf courses, art galleries, historic sites, and plenty of outdoor adventure families are sure to love.
+There are stunning resorts, golf courses, art galleries, historic sites, and plenty of outdoor adventures families are sure to love.

 26. The Heard Museum

 Located in the heart of Phoenix, the Heard Museum is internationally renowned for its extensive collections of Native American artifacts.
 They have more than 32,000 works of art and other objects, plus a variety of interactive exhibits.

 This is Arizona’s largest zoological park and one of my all-time favorite places to visit in Phoenix with kids.
 The zoo houses more than 1300 animals and birds.
 Visitors can view the international collections of animals including 200 endangered or threatened animals in their natural habitats like the White Rhinoceros.

 Located in downtown Phoenix in the Heritage and Science Park, families will love exploring Heritage Square and the Arizona Science Center.

 Take a guided tour of the Rosson House Museum, a fully-restored 1895 Queen Anne Victoria house, and then head to The Bungalow where you will find beautiful products handmade by locals.